 Interstate livestock movements

-To protect Victoria's livestock and livestock industries, there are controls on the introduction of livestock from other states and territories in Australia.
+To protect Victoria's livestock and livestock industries, there are controls on the introduction of livestock from other Australian states and territories.
 These controls are governed by the Livestock Disease Control Act 1994.

 Health and identification entry requirements

-All diseased livestock, such as those infected with or suspected to be infected with a notifiable disease, or quarantined livestock are not permitted to enter Victoria unless issued with a licence from the Chief Veterinary Officer Unit.
+Quarantined livestock or diseased livestock, such as those infected with or suspected to be infected with a notifiable disease, are not permitted to enter Victoria unless issued with a licence from the Chief Veterinary Officer Unit.

 Diseased livestock forms